Updates for the 2021-2022

 Incidents can be reported in a few ways:

-- Or, contact the STMA YHA SafeSport Coordinator (bottom of this page)
+- Or, contact the STMAYHA SafeSport Coordinator (top right of page).

 Note: All reports involving sexual abuse and misconduct must be reported directly to the U.S. Center for SafeSport by one of the following: